Rydklvr/homepage/content/posts/0002-working-from-home/working-from-home.md

 isn't.
 I find it can sometimes be difficult to change modes in my head, and not always check Slack or make small adjustments to code.

-I've set up a mute on my Slack notifications to try and mitigate this, but in today's data-addicted world it can be difficult not to log in every so often and see what's happening.
+I've set up a mute on my Slack notifications to try to mitigate this, but in today's data-addicted world it can be difficult not to log in every so often and see what's happening.